 The serial interface is reset each time $\overline{\text{CS}}$ is taken high.
-However, for applications that tie $\overline{\text{CS}}$ low, the serial port cannot be reset by taking $\overline{\text{CS}}$ high; reset of the serial interface is no longer possible by using $\overline{\text{CS}}$.
-The ADS1283 provides a feature that automatically recovers the interface when a transmission is stopped or interrupted, or if an inadvertent glitch appears on SCLK.
-To reset the serial interface, hold SCLK low for 64 $\overline{\text{DRDY}}$ cycles.
+However, for applications that tie $\overline{\text{CS}}$ low, the serial port cannot be reset by taking $\overline{\text{CS}}$ high.
+The ADS1284 provides a feature that automatically recovers the interface when a transmission is stopped or interrupted, or if a noise glitch appears on SCLK.
+To reset the serial interface remotely, hold SCLK low for 64 $\overline{\text{DRDY}}$ cycles.
 The reset of the serial interface results in termination of data transfer or commands in progress.
-After serial port reset occurs, the next SCLK pulse starts a new communication cycle.
-To prevent automatic reset from occurring, pulse SCLK at least once for every 64 DRDY pulses.
+After serial interface reset occurs, the next SCLK pulse starts a new communication cycle.
+To prevent remote reset of the interface, pulse SCLK at least once for every 64 DRDY pulses.

-8.4.6.6 Data Ready (DRDY)
+9.4.7.6 Data Ready (DRDY)

-DRDY is an output that is driven low when new conversion data are ready, as shown in Figure 51.
+DRDY is an output that is driven low when new conversion data are ready fir retrieval, as shown in Figure 59.
 When reading data in continuous mode, the read operation must be completed before four CLK periods before the next falling DRDY goes low again, or the data are overwritten with new conversion data.
 When reading data in command mode, the read operation can overlap the occurrence of the next DRDY without data corruption.

-Figure 51.
+Figure 59.
 DRDY With Data Retrieval

 DRDY resets high on the first falling edge of SCLK.
-Figure 51 and Figure 52 show the function of DRDY with and without data readback, respectively.
+Figure 59 and Figure 60 show the function of DRDY with and without data readback, respectively.

-If data are not retrieved (no SCLK provided), \overline{DRDY} pulses high for four f{CLK} periods during the update time, as shown in Figure 52.
+If data are not retrieved (no SCLK provided), \overline{DRDY} pulses high for four f{CLK} periods during the update time, as shown in Figure 60.